Materials-Consortia/OPTIMADE/optimade.md

   `id`, `type`.
 * **ID**: A unique identifier referencing a specific resource in the database.
   Together with **Entry**, the ID MUST uniquely identify the **Resource object**.
   IDs MUST be URL-safe; in particular, they MUST NOT contain commas.
+IDs MUST NOT be a reserved word.
   Reasonably short IDs are encouraged and SHOULD NOT be longer than 255 characters.
-  It does not need to be immutable, and MUST NOT be a reserved word.
+  IDs MAY change over time.
-* **Immutable ID**: A unique identifier that specifies a specific resource in a database that MUST be immutable.
+* **Immutable ID**: A unique identifier referencing a specific resource in a database.
+The identifier MUST NOT change over time.
 * **Reserved words**: The list of reserved words in this standard is:
   `info`.